-- Ministry personnel must inform in writing the community of faith they are serving of their request for maternity leave at least four weeks in advance of the date of their leave, unless there is a valid reason why such notice cannot be given.
-Upon receipt of a written request, maternity leave without pay commencing before, on, or after the birth of their child will be granted.
-The period of the maternity leave will be subject to the maximums set out by the applicable government insurance plans (i.e., Canadian Employment Insurance Plan, Quebec Parental Insurance Plan). - 2.
-The community of faith may require the ministry personnel to provide a medical certificate certifying the ministry personnel's pregnancy. - 3.
-If the ministry personnel have not yet begun maternity leave and their newborn child is hospitalized, or if the ministry personnel have begun maternity leave and then return to work while their newborn child is hospitalized, the maternity leave can be extended, at the request of the ministry personnel, for every week the child is in the hospital, for up to 52 weeks following the week of the child's birth. - 4.
-Maternity leave granted under this policy shall be counted as "service" for purposes of salary and benefits calculations. - 5.
-The ministry personnel may elect to continue pension contributions and group insurance plans during the period of the maternity leave.
-If they elect to continue, the community of faith will pay its share of the benefits contributions during the period of the maternity leave.
+- 1. Ministry personnel must inform in writing the community of faith they are serving of their request for pregnancy leave at least four weeks in advance of the date of their leave, unless there is a valid reason why such notice cannot be given.
+Upon receipt of a written request, pregnancy leave without pay commencing before, on, or after the birth of their child will be granted.
+The period of the pregnancy leave will be subject to the maximums set out by the applicable government insurance plans (i.e., Canadian Employment Insurance Plan, Quebec Parental Insurance Plan). - 2.
+The community of faith may require the ministry personnel to provide evidence of the minister personnel's entitlement to leave. - 3.
+If the ministry personnel have not yet begun pregnancy leave and their newborn child is hospitalized, or if the ministry personnel have begun pregnancy leave and then return to work while their newborn child is hospitalized, the pregnancy leave can be extended, at the request of the ministry personnel, for every week the child is in the hospital, for up to 52 weeks following the week of the child's birth. - 4.
+Pregnancy leave granted under this policy shall be counted as "service" for purposes of salary and benefits calculations. - 5.
+The ministry personnel may elect to continue pension contributions and group insurance plan membership during the period of the pregnancy leave.
+If they elect to continue, the community of faith will pay its share of the benefits contributions during the period of the pregnancy leave.
 If the ministry personnel choose to suspend making these contributions, coverage will be suspended until the ministry personnel returns to work and contributions recommence.

-- 6. For ministry personnel whose appointment has a fixed end date, the maternity leave will end on the date the ministry personnel's appointment is completed, if the end date is prior to the conclusion of the period set out by the applicable government insurance plan. - 7.
-Expectant mothers are entitled to time off with pay to attend prenatal checkups. - 8.
+- 6. For ministry personnel whose appointment has a fixed end date, the pregnancy leave will end on the date the ministry personnel's appointment is completed, if the end date is prior to the conclusion of the period set out by the applicable government insurance plan. - 7.
+Pregnant parents are entitled to time off with pay to attend prenatal checkups. - 8.
 The ministry personnel shall provide a minimum of four weeks' notice in writing to the community of faith before their return to work.